-It is the applicants' responsibility to send copies of their application in respect of the above to the responsible authorities if submitting the application in hard copy form, however in the case of electronic submissions, the Council will undertake this responsibility.
-It must be noted that, upon the grant of a successful application, an annual fee will be payable on the first anniversary of the grant of the premises licence or club certificate and every year subsequently thereafter until such time as the licence is surrendered or revoked.
-Failure to pay within the respected timeframe may result in suspension of the licence or certificate under the Act.
+5.7 It must be noted that, upon the grant of a successful application, an annual fee will be payable on the first anniversary of the grant of the premises licence or club certificate and every year subsequently thereafter until such time as the licence is surrendered or revoked.

+Failure to pay within the respected timeframe may result in suspension of the licence or certificate under the 2003 Act.